 Biodynamic Craniosacral Therapy

 There are many other approaches for working with trauma and perception that can be helpful.
 The key is to find a therapist with an approach for working with trauma that helps you pay attention to sensations or experiences generally outside of awareness that are not in everyday consciousness.
-While cognitive behavioral therapy (CBT) can be very helpful with managing a chronic illness and coping with symptoms, it works with thoughts and behaviors and is not as effective in addressing underlying trauma and survival patterns held in the autonomic nervous system (5)psychologists and psychiatrists in the field of trauma are finding this to be true as they change their minds about what works based on their studies; see article by prominent researcher Rachel Yehuda, et al. (2016).
+While cognitive behavioral therapy (CBT) can be very helpful with managing a chronic illness and coping with symptoms, it works with thoughts and behaviors and is not designed to address underlying trauma and survival patterns held in the autonomic nervous system (5)psychologists and psychiatrists in the field of trauma are finding this based on their studies; see article by prominent researcher Rachel Yehuda, Ph.D. et al. (2016).
 “What I have changed my mind about and why.”
 Eur J Psychotraumatol 7: 33768.

 Working with Past or Present Parent-Child Relationships (Attachment / Developmental Work)